Doing business with DNREC during the coronavirus period. More Info

 All funds derived from the issuance of fishing licenses are dedicated to a special account for the purpose of matching and securing federal money allotted to Delaware under the provisions of the Federal Aid in Sport Fish Restoration Act.
 Together, these funds support restoration, conservation, management and enhancement of sportfish and the provisions for public use and benefit from these resources.

 All Delaware anglers age 16 or older are required by regulation to have a Delaware-issued Fisherman Information Network (FIN) number on an annual basis before fishing in Delaware waters.
 There is no fee for a FIN number.
-If you were not automatically issued a Delaware FIN number when you purchased your fishing license, please visit delaware-fin.com, or call 1.800.432.9228, any time of day, any day of the week.
-Those needing operator assistance may call 866.447.4626 between 9:00 a.m. and 5:00 p.m.
-(EST).
+A FIN number is automatically issued with the purchase of a Delaware fishing license.
+In some cases, such as when you are exempt from licensing requirements, you may need to apply separately for a FIN number though the ePermitting system.

 Residents and non-residents are exempt from fishing license requirements if they are the operator of a vehicle with a valid Delaware surf fishing vehicle permit, as long as the vehicle is located on a designated Delaware State Park surf fishing area.
 Normal licensing provisions apply to other occupants of that vehicle if they are fishing.

 Head boat licenses are required for vessels hired on a per-person basis.
 Charter boat licenses are required for vessels hired on a per-trip basis.
 Both the charter boat and head boat licenses cover the paying passengers, the captain and the crew while they are fishing aboard the vessel only.
-Head boats and charter boats licenses are issued directly from the Division of Fish & Wildlife.
-To apply, complete and submit the Head boat/Charter Boat License Application.
+Licenses for head boats and for charter boats are available online through the ePermitting system.

 All persons born after Jan.
 1, 1967 must satisfactorily complete an approved Hunter Education Course before applying for a Delaware Hunting License.
 You will need a Hunter Safety Number (HSN) to apply for a license.
 A completed Hunter Education Course from another state may be used to meet this requirement.